Incident Response Strategies

 2. Assess your current workforce and categorize each worker accordingly.

-3. Document the rationale for each classification to ensure transparency and adherence.
+3. to ensure transparency and adherence.

 4. Consult with legal counsel if uncertainties arise regarding worker classification.